Slideshow-digital/slideshow-documentation/docs/documentation/configuration/localization.md

 * Japanese (thanks to Takashi Yamaguchi)
 * Korean (thanks to Seok Gyo Seo)
 * Polish (thanks to Piotr Bujalski)
-* Portugese (thanks to Jorge Soares)
+* Portuguese (thanks to Jorge Soares)
 * Russian (thanks to Sergej Karpovič)
 * Slovak
 * Slovenian (thanks to @AdmiralStipe)
 * Spanish (thanks to Rafael García)
 * Turkish (thanks to İlker Berberler)

+We’re incredibly grateful to everyone who has helped localize the app so far.

-## Adding new language
+## Adding a new language

+Want to see your language listed here?
+Contribute a translation, and we’ll include your name (or nickname) in the credits!

-If you want to add your language, either create a pull request on our [GitHub repository](https://github.com/milan-fabian/slideshow-localization), or send us this [Excel file](https://github.com/milan-fabian/slideshow-localization/raw/master/backend/localization.xlsx) with added translation.
-Either way, we will be very happy to add your translation to the next version of Slideshow, of course with proper credits to you.
+If you want to add your language, either create a pull request on our [GitHub repository](https://github.com/milan-fabian/slideshow-localization), or send us this [Excel file](https://github.com/milan-fabian/slideshow-localization/raw/master/backend/localization.xlsx) with an added translation.

-If you use a translation service (such as Google Translate) as a help, please review every translation manually afterward.
-Such services tend to break some formatting, and the quality of the translation without manual check is not sufficient.
+To keep translations consistent and accurate, please follow these best practices:

+- Review your translation manually, especially if you use tools like Google Translate or DeepL for help — automated services can alter formatting or context.
+- Preserve placeholders (like `{0}`, `%s`, or HTML tags) exactly as they are in the source.
+- Keep button labels short to fit on-screen.
+- Use consistent terminology for recurring words (e.g., "Playlist", "Layout", "Device").
+- If your language has multiple dialects or regional variants, use the most widely understood form.